She came of the production line in December 1983 according to BMbikes, but she was first registered in February 1986.

 Doing a bit of research I found the bike was meant to run of leaded petrol, no longer available, and that the problem with the tappets was the valve seats receding.
 Now this seemed odd to me as I had driven the bike for 6 years and 20,000 miles with no problems.
 But it seems that this only happens with sustained high speed driving.
 Yep, a 1000 mile round trip overtaking almost everything on the road would qualify as sustained high speed.

 I continued to drive it for a year without any problems until I had a prang.
 All my own fault.
-The front wheel started to skid out of gravel at the side of the road.
+The front wheel started to skid out on gravel on a bend, at the side of the road.
 I tried to straighten it – went onto the grass verge but then continued through a fence and down a 10 foot drop on the other side.
 My injuries were a dislocated little finger and lots of bruises.
 The bike survived but lost a pannier and a few scuffs on the nose-cone and seat.

 I then rode it for another year before having another prang when I hit the kerb of a road island which I had not seen as the illuminated sign wasn’t working and it was wet and my visor was smeared.
 No excuses – my fault.
 Both wheels got dented rims and I lost some mobility in my shoulder.

-I got the rims straightened out with a bit of heat treatment but then I started to worry about it as I read that heat treatment can soften alloy.
+I got the rims “sort of” straightened out with a bit of heat treatment but then I started to worry about it as I read that heat treatment can soften alloy.
 I worried so much that in 2002 I bought another bike – a new Honda Deauville.
 I rode this for around five years then due to personal circumstances I stopped riding.

 The BMW sat untouched in the garage in Dunfermline Scotland for 15 years.
 Then I decided to move to Cornwall.
 I loaded both bikes into a van.
 The BMW started first time, with the aid of jumpers and a car battery.
 The Honda would not start so it had to be pushed into the van.